der3318/daily-pixiv/README.md

 | PIXIV_KEYWORD | the tag keyword to search (likely to be a Japanese term) |
 | PIXIV_TOKEN | a Pixiv refresh session token (usually a 43-charactered str including alphabets and numbers) |

 By default, the workflow is scheduled at 5AM (UTC+0) every day.
-It surfs the artworks and pushs a notification on succeeded.
+It surfs the artworks and pushs a notification on success.

 ### How to Get Pivix Refresh Token